yahoo/object_relation_transformer/README.md

 The primary additions are as follows:
 * Relation transformer model
-* Create reports for runs on MSCOCO
+* Script to create reports for runs on MSCOCO

 ## Requirements
-* Python 2.7 (because there is no [coco-caption](https://github.com/tylin/coco-caption) version for python 3)
+* Python 2.7 (because there is no [coco-caption](https://github.com/tylin/coco-caption) version for Python 3)
 * PyTorch 0.4+ (along with torchvision)
 * cider (already added as a submodule)